By PJ V. dela Peña, USTP System STRATCOMM

 - Wasteful water use policies

-The challenges of extreme weather has led San Francisco City to innovate and develop on the concept of storm water as a resource and not a waste product.
-Using permeable surfaces in their design to improve water absorption and using vegetated roofs and green walls to slow run off and reduce flooding.
+The challenges of extreme weather have led San Francisco City to innovate and develop the concept of stormwater as a resource and not a waste product.
+Using permeable surfaces in their design to improve water absorption, vegetated roofs, and green walls to slow runoff and reduce flooding.

 Dr. Gonzalez also encouraged the Town-Gown Partnership where the community and the academe will help solve community issues together.

-The University of Science and Technology of Southern Philippines recently launched the Master in Public Sector Innovations (MPSI), an Urban Development Program (UDLP) supported by the United States Agency for International Development-Strength Urban Resiliency for Growth and Equity (USAID-SURGE), where capstone concept proposals of the students bring a great potential for public sector innovation in the city and the region.
+The University of Science and Technology of Southern Philippines recently launched the Master in Public Sector Innovations (MPSI), an Urban Development Program (UDLP) supported by the United States Agency for International Development-Strength Urban Resiliency for Growth and Equity (USAID-SURGE), where capstone concept proposals of the students bring an immense potential for public sector innovation in the city and the region.